 When you are adding or removing memory, you can use any combination of DIMM sizes 16, 32, 64, or 128 MB.
-A basic rule to follow is to fill each system memory connector sequentially, starting at Mem 0.

 The following table shows suggested memory configurations for your computer; this table and additional information are also found on the underside of the computer cover.